The New Lyke Wake Club badge

 As usual, please respect the moors (Countryside Code) taking particular care during periods of adverse weather.
 During hot weather there can be a severe fire risk and the route may be closed at short notice – more about this on the Preparations page.
 Winter can be equally challenging: the Lion Inn at Blakey Ridge was cut off for eight days in December 2010.

 Please avoid any disturbance to people who live on or near the route.
 Please refrain from bringing vehicles into Osmotherley and Ravenscar during ‘antisocial’ hours and likewise avoid making noise near residential areas such as Scugdale.
+And please ensure that all gates are closed after your party has gone through to prevent livestock escaping.

 Equally, please take care not to disturb wildlife on this fragile environment that is home to a number of rare and important species.
 This is particularly true on Fylingdales Moor, which is now managed for conservation by the Hawk and Owl Trust.